 In 1996, following his own copious research into the subject, he proposed a drama-documentary series to HBO and the BBC called "Hostile Waters" about a real-life Soviet/American submarine drama in the Atlantic during the dying days of the Cold War.
 The subsequent multi-million dollar production starring Rutge Hauer was an international success.

-Tom Mangold's five year investigation together with a Kentucky housewife, into a brutal murder is currently being developed by BBC Films and Rainmark Films as a feature film and is intended for production in 2013.
+Tom Mangold's five year investigation together with a Kentucky housewife, into a brutal murder is currently being developed by BBC Films and Rainmark Films as a feature film and is intended for production in 2014.
 His BBC radio documentary "Something Rotten in Mayfield" was transmitted in May 2012 and met with considerable acclaim.
+The BBC online version of the story was published in May 2013.

 Mangold is currently working as a freelance reporter specialising in intelligence reports, media comment diaries and travel features.
 A review of one of his BBC radio documentaries (on the scandal of an oil tanker disaster) in the prestigious London `Guardian' newspaper in August 2000 states: